● Consequences for general relativity

 Numerous additional papers have treated the topic of maximum force, mostly confirming it.
 The latest attempts to construct counter-examples were published by V. Faraoni, Phys.
 Rev. D 103, 124010 (2021) and by A. Jowsey & M. Visser, arXiv:2102.01831.
 However, because these publications added forces acting at different locations in space, the counter-examples turn out to be only apparent.
 A detailed exploration shows that, in the claimed configurations of those papers, local maximum force is never exceeded, as explained in C. Schiller, Comment on "Maximum force and cosmic censorship", Physical Review D 104 (2021) 068501.

-An general update on the topic is C. Schiller, Tests for maximum force and maximum power, Physical Review D 104 (2021) 124079, 10.1103/PhysRevD.104.124079.
+An general update on the topic, with more references, is C. Schiller, Tests for maximum force and maximum power, Physical Review D 104 (2021) 124079, 10.1103/PhysRevD.104.124079.
 Also at arxiv.org/abs/2112.15418.

 The first paper treating maximum mass flow rate c3/4G is Li-Ming Cao, Long-Yue Li and Liang-Bi Wu, A Bound on the Rate of Bondi Mass Loss, Physical Review D 104 (2021) 124017.
 Also at arxiv.org/abs/2109.05973.

 See also the different view by G. E. Volovik, Negative Newton constant may destroy some conjectures, Modern Physics Letters A 37, 2250034 (2022). https://doi.org/10.1142/S0217732322500341.